Eczema is a group of conditions that causes the skin to become reddened, inflamed, bumpy, dry and itchy.

 - Formation of bumps or small-sized blisters filled with fluid that ooze when scratched

-Among adults, eczema often develops on the hands.
+Among adults, the skin condition often develops on the hands.
 As for children, the skin condition is prevalent in the “bending” areas such as the interior of the elbows and back part of the knees.
 Among infants, eczema is generally worse on the neck, face and scalp.

 What are the causes?

-The precise cause of eczema is not known.
+The precise cause is not known.
 Nevertheless, it tends to run in families and occurs more often among those with a personal or family history of asthma, hay fever and other allergies.

 Additionally, the symptoms are likely to flare-up or worsen once the individual is exposed to certain triggers.

 - Skin irritants – harsh soaps, perfumes, chemicals and skin care products that contain alcohol or fragrance.
 Certain fabrics such as wool and tight clothing are also triggers.